evilchili/telisar-website/content/posts/the_reign_of_pharaun_the_mad.md

 Underdark.
 The armies of Undrek'thoz called these wars the March of the Liberated, a title that still survives, though it seems ironically, in post-Restoration sources.

-**3162** The last March of the Liberated was apparently a disaster for Al'Drathzil, with much of the military might of the capital defeated by organized militants of Lolth from Drow border states.
+**3162** The last March of the Liberated was apparently a disaster for Na'Aldrathzil, with much of the military might of the capital defeated by organized militants of Lolth from Drow border states.
 Pharaun's power thus weakened, a secret cult of Lolth priestesses in the capital attempted a rebellion.
 This "First Rebellion of the Penitent" was defeated when the rebel leadership was